 Introduction

-The journey to realize social justice in diversity for all Indonesian people in the globalization era faces many challenges and complexities.
+The journey to achieve social justice in diversity for all Indonesian people in the globalisation era faces many challenges and complexities.
 This challenge opens all religious discourses closed so far to be closer.
 The culture of fanaticism in society often triggers the emergence of violence against minorities, such as the Shia.
 This condition results in inequality in the status of every citizen and social subordination of the dominant group to other groups.
 Religion, in its growth, always interacts with contexts that influence each other.
 Therefore, understanding religious conflicts in the political landscape is important because religion has historically been linked with various socio-political conflicts and human tragedies.
-The researcher's intent is the political landscape is the politics of recognition and redistribution, as Nancy Fraser mentions in her book Justice Interruptus: Critical Reflections on the 'Postsocialist' Condition (Fraser, 1997).
+The researcher intends that the political landscape is the politics of recognition and redistribution, as Nancy Fraser mentions in “Justice Interruptus: Critical Reflections on the 'Postsocialist' Condition” (Fraser, 1997).

-Furthermore, in her book Fields of Blood: Religion and the History of Violence, Karen Armstrong also explains clearly how religious followers often display violence that they articulate religiously and its socio-political relation.
-In that context, Armstrong describes every political power that carries the name of God built and defended by violence; religion is linked to violence (Armstrong, 2015).
+Furthermore, in “Fields of Blood: Religion and the History of Violence,” Karen Armstrong also explains clearly how religious followers often display violence that they articulate religiously and its socio-political relation.
+In that context, Armstrong describes that every political power that carries the name of God is built and defended by violence: religion is linked to violence (Armstrong, 2015).

-Cases of violence, discrimination, and persecution by the majority against minority groups such as the Shia often occur in Indonesia.
-The Center for Religious and Cross-cultural Studies (CRCS) of Gadjah Mada University was published in 2016 by Muhammad Fadillah entitled Dari Masjid ke Panggung Politik.
-In his book, Fadillah explained that cases of violence experienced by Shia followers could not only be understood as a matter of law and intolerance because, in some other areas, Shia followers can live in safety and peace with other groups (Afdillah, 2016).
-So, this Sampang case study shows the importance of looking at a case in a deeper context, not limited to current events but also the process of causes and situations from a broader perspective.
+In Indonesia, cases of violence, discrimination, and persecution by the majority against minority groups, such as the Shia group.
+The Center for Religious and Cross-cultural Studies (CRCS) of Gadjah Mada University published a book by Muhammad Fadillah entitled Dari Masjid ke Panggung Politik in 2016.
+Fadillah explained that violence experienced by Shia followers is not merely a matter of law and intolerance because, in other areas, Shia followers can safely and peacefully with other groups (Afdillah, 2016).
+Therefore, the case in Sampang is unique and must be looked at in a deeper context.
+It is not limited to current events but also the process, causes, and situations from a broader perspective.

-In religious matters, the problem that religious groups often question is the issue of authority; social, political, and textual authority.
-This kind of authority at a later stage makes minority groups uprooted from their inheritance.
-In Indonesian history, Shia grew into a minority, and Sunnis grew into a majority because Kiai, who spread Islam in Indonesia, was dominated by Sunni Ulema, especially followers of Syafi'iyah and Asy'ariyah.
+Religious groups often quarrel about social, political, and textual authority.
+At a later stage, authority uproots minority groups from their inheritance.
+In Indonesian history, Shia became a minority, and Sunnis became the majority because the Kiai groups who spread Islam in Indonesia are dominated by Sunni, especially those who follow Syafi'iyah and Asy'ariyah.

-In democratic societies, the dominance of marginalized, minority, and generally disadvantaged (worse) groups often takes two forms; Adoption or implementation of the idea of "formal political equality" and the idea of "equality of opportunity" (Wahyudi, 2013).
-At this stage, minority groups such as Shia are required to become a collective mirror of the majority group, which is considered the most authoritative about the universality of Islam.
-From this, it can be concluded that everything regarded as absolute truth and universal can be degraded the meaning, becoming singular and subjective, adapted to the majority group’s needs.
-The unpreparedness of most Muslims towards differences in views and immaturity to accept these differences is the root of all the problems of discrimination, violence, and persecution experienced by Shia followers in some regions.
-This impacts democratic politics when people are not given the opportunity to identify themselves with collective political identities.
-One of them is that people will always look for other sources or alternatives for collective political identification when the opportunity to identify themselves with the collective group is not available or marginalized (Mouffe, 2002).
+In democratic societies, the dominance of marginalised, minority, and generally disadvantaged groups often take two forms: adoption or implementation of the idea of "formal political equality" and "equality of opportunity" (Wahyudi, 2013).
+At this stage, minority groups, such as Shia, must become a collective mirror of the majority group, as they are considered the most authoritative about Islam.
+From this, it can be concluded that everything that is considered absolute and universal truth can experience degradation of meaning to be singular and subjective and adapted to the needs of the majority group.
+The unpreparedness of most Muslims to encounter different views and their immaturity to accept these differences is the root of the discrimination, violence, and persecution experienced by Shia followers in some regions.
+This situation impacts democratic politics, especially when the oppressed groups are not allowed to identify themselves with collective political identities.
+Therefore, people will always look for other sources or alternative collective political identification when the opportunity to identify themselves with their actual collective group is not available or marginalised (Mouffe, 2002).